bemoje/bemoje-node-util/docs/index.md

 ▸ **regexValidFlags**(): `string`[]

-Returns an array of all valid flags for a regular expression.
+This function returns an array of valid flags for regular expressions in JavaScript.

 **`Example`**